Would you like to take part in a research study at IU?

 A committee of individuals called an Institutional Review Board (IRB) must review all research that plans to involve human participants.
 The IRB ensures the safety of participants and ethical study design.
 IU has multiple IRBs that provide this review for all research conducted at IU and our affiliates.

-The Office of Human Research Protections (OHRP), a federal office which works to protect the rights, welfare, and wellbeing of volunteers who participate in research, provides a series of short informational videos to help potential participants understand how research works, what questions they should consider asking, and things to think about when deciding whether to participate in a study.
+The Oﬃce for Human Research Protections (OHRP), a federal oﬃce which works to protect the rights, welfare, and wellbeing of volunteers who participate in research, provides resources for the public to learn about participating in research and making informed decisions.
+These resources help potential participants understand how research works, what questions they should consider asking, and things to think about when deciding whether to participate in a study.
+To access these resources, please click "About Research Participation" below.